jiasureZ/BD-attention-for-image-captioning/README.md

 (**Skip if you are using bottom-up feature**): If you want to use resnet to extract image features, you need to download pretrained resnet model for both training and evaluation.
 The models can be downloaded from [here](https://drive.google.com/open?id=0B7fNdx_jAqhtbVYzOURMdDNHSGM), and should be placed in `data/imagenet_weights`.

-## Pretrained models (using resnet101 feature)
-Pretrained models are provided [here](https://drive.google.com/open?id=0B7fNdx_jAqhtdE1JRXpmeGJudTg).
-And the performances of each model will be maintained in this [issue](https://github.com/ruotianluo/neuraltalk2.pytorch/issues/10).

-If you want to do evaluation only, you can then follow [this section](#generate-image-captions) after downloading the pretrained models (and also the pretrained resnet101).

 ## Train your own network on COCO/Flickr30k

 ### Prepare data.